menandmice/micetro_docs/guides/user-manual/quickfilter.rst

 1. Type the entry you want to filter by in the Quick Filter field.

-2. Move to the menu bar, and select Edit, Save Filter.
+2. Move to the menu bar, and select :guilabel:`Edit --> Save Filter`.

 3. In the dialog box, type the desired name for the filter.
-Then click OK.
+Then click :guilabel:`OK`.

 4. The saved filter shows at the bottom of the Object list for the corresponding object type.